midasvo/the-list-bot/README.md

 ## Major todos:

+- Add logging, should be able to cat a file and see what the bot has done

-- Run the bot in a docker container
+- Add database logging instead of in a text file

 - Add better recognition of callouts